Build your skills in project management as a qualified engineer.

 The course is delivered at Masters level.
 At this level, you’d usually have at least:

-- a 2:1 (upper-second-class) honours degree in Engineering, Applied Mathematics or Physics
+• a 2:1 UK honours degree (or equivalent) in Engineering, Applied Mathematics or Physics, or

 Apply for this course